antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 ### Subgraphs

 List of graphs defined using `subgraphs` array.
-Each object represent a single subgraph that consists of regular nodes and subgraph interfaces.
+Each object represents a single subgraph that consists of regular nodes and subgraph interfaces.
 Fields `name`, `layer`, `category`, `icon` are defined the same way as in standard nodes.
 Apart from those, subgraph node contains additional properties: